 Myth 1: Extra-curricular activities are not more important than other experience

-MBA schools take the entire application to select a candidate for their MBA program.
+The entirety of any application is taken into consideration by the MBA schools while selecting the candidate for their MBA program.
 Every experience counts, and thus they end up making a class of diversity and different stories of success.

 Myth 2: US does not consider 3-year graduate programs

-In India, there are the traditional bachelor’s degrees, that do not include medical degrees or engineering, which are usually a 3-year course.
-On the other hand, in the US, the Bachelor’s degree is for four-year.
-At first, there was a myth that universities in the US do not consider the three- year graduation.
+In India, there are the traditional bachelor’s degrees, that do not include medical degrees or engineering, and are usually of 3 year duration.
+On the other hand, in the US, the Bachelor’s degree is for 4 years.
+At first, there was a myth that universities in the US do not consider the three-year graduation.
 But that is not the case.
 Nowadays, almost all the universities do consider the three- years degree programs, given the fact that 3-year degrees are common in Europe as well, and Europe considers the three- year degree for an MBA.

-Yes, it is right that some schools in the US still do not consider the three- year degree programs, like Stanford, Kelley, McCombs, and Berkeley.
+Yes, it is right that some schools in the US still do not consider the three-year degree programs, like Stanford, Kelley, McCombs, and Berkeley.
 But many notable colleges and degree programs like Harvard 2+2, UCLA Anderson and Yale SOM now accept three-year bachelor degrees.
-Indian applicants should not be scared of applying to the programs and should be applying to the top 30 MBA programs in the USA that consider the three-year degree.
+Indian applicants should not be scared of applying to the programs and should consider applying to the top 30 MBA programs in the USA that consider the three-year degree.

 Myth 3: Converting transcripts to US GPA is tough for Indian Applicants